***IMPORTANT CHANGE TO ENTRANCE REQUIREMENTS***

 Applications for the Co-op program are accepted all year around.
 Full details can be found on the Apply to Co-op page.

 The Computer Information Systems diploma is offered with a Co-operative Education option.
 Co-operative Education gives a student the opportunity to apply the skills gained during academic study in paid, practical work experience semesters.
 Students can complete two work semesters while completing their diploma.
-Work terms generally occur full-time in separate 4 month work semesters but may also be available part-time over an 8 month continuous (parallel) placement.
-Work semesters alternate with academic study.
+Work terms generally occur full-time in separate 4 month work semesters and alternate with academic study.

 Students wishing to enter and participate in the Co-op Option must meet the following requirements:

-- Declaration into the Computer Information Systems diploma program (intended is also accepted)
+- Declaration into the Computer Information Systems diploma program (intended is also accepted for entry)

 - Good Academic Standing